Saby053/Java-MVC-Structure/README.md

 # Java-MVC-Structure :Basic Structure for Java MVC Project

 First of all I would like to say that its **not the one and only or mandatory structure** to be followed for java mvc projects.
 You can use any structure, according to your requirements.
 I am going to give a description of the structure which I try to follow.
+**And this structure is for those who are not going to use any frameworks for the MVC Web-project.**

 # Pre-requisites before creating a web-project:
 1. Java or JDK must be installed properly.